Follow Consistent Sales Forecasting Methods to Avoid Making Bad Decisions.

 - Qualify out: Keep detailed track of everything and review data to see if things are on target.
 Forecasts will become more accurate over time if you rely on data as you move forward.

 Next, avoid surprises!
 Surprises are a no-no in the business world.
-This isn’t the equivalent to your partner whisking you away to the Caribbean for a week.
-You need automated visibility in each deal so you can see what has changed from week-to-week, so you can make informed decisions about your next moves.
+This isn’t the equivalent of your partner whisking you away to the Caribbean for a week.
+You need automated visibility in each deal so you can see what has changed from week to week, so you can make informed decisions about your next moves.

 Don’t allow for subjective forecasting.
 Customer verifiable outcomes should form the basis of your sales process.